chrisnielsen/chrisnielsen.github.io/_projects/utility-software/personal-website-built-using-github-pages-with-jekyll.md

 In this document I will walk through how I set up my website and some of the nuances I learned.
 Before diving in, I first want to thank the people whose incredible work I have built on top of, especially [otiliastr](https://github.com/otiliastr/otiliastr.github.io) whose website provided a template for my own.

+The repository for my website is located [here](https://github.com/chrisnielsen/chrisnielsen.github.io) and the repository for the utility code written to convert the MS Word documents into Markdown web pages is located [here](https://github.com/chrisnielsen-utilities/word2markdown)

 <a name="github-pages-website"></a>

 <br />